 NOTE - while there's other legislation which deals with the other types of strata like Community Schemes and Neighbourhood Schemes, this page deals primarily with Strata Schemes.

 Pre-Strata, the only way to purchase part of a building was through the Company Title system where a purchaser could buy shares in a company that owned the building.
-Under this system a purchaser would 'own the right to occupy' a portion of the building via a sort of share certificate arrangement instead of through the property certificate of title we have today.
-Under the terms of the ownership, the shareholder could move into or lease their portion of the building.
+Under this system a purchaser would 'own shares in a company whose only asset was the block of units' giving the shareholder the "right to occupy" a part of the building - i.e. their unit - instead of ownership of the actual real estate through the property certificate of title we have today.
+Under the terms of the company title ownership, the shareholder could move into or lease their portion of the building or, in other words, their "unit".

 While there are Company Title complexes still in operation today they're far less common and not all that popular with either the general public or the major lenders.
 This is because a Company Title complex falls under company law (and not strata title law) making a lot of issues somewhat more difficult to manoeuvre and more complex to resolve.
 At the same time Company Title offers far less protection for the investor.
-It's also a widely known fact that Company Title properties command a much lower price than their strata titled counterparts - generally somewhere between 20% and 30% lower.
+It's also a widely known fact that Company Title properties command a much lower price than their strata-titled counterparts.

 Within the Company Title structure, shareholders must essentially comply with the 'wishes' of the company's chairman and other members of the board of directors who hold quite far-reaching powers which are pretty much 'absolute and uncontrolled'.
 For example, any owner wanting to sell or transfer their shares or even lease their unit is subject to the approval of the board of directors.
 In considering such approval, the company's constitution may direct the board to exercise their powers in a particular way which will ultimately be 'in the best interests of the company' and not necessarily in the interests of the shareholder (or owner).